Select your cookie preferences

 3. View the resource share: get-resource-shares

 As a result of creating the resource share in RAM, other principals can now allocate CIDRs to resources using the IPAM pool.
 For information on monitoring resources created by principals, see Monitor CIDR usage by resource.
-For more information on how to create a VPC and allocate a CIDR from a shared IPAM pool, see Creating a VPC in the Amazon VPC User Guide.
+For more information on how to create a VPC and allocate a CIDR from a shared IPAM pool, see Create a VPC in the Amazon VPC User Guide.